Low Pressure Mains Program

 We use a specific insertion method where the new poly pipes get inserted into the existing carrier pipes.
 This method means we don’t need to excavate footpaths, roads and vegetation when future maintenance and repairs are carried out.

-We’re aiming to convert all of our low-pressure mains network to high pressure by 2028, which means upgrading over 273km of mains within the next 5 years.
+We’re on track to convert all of our low-pressure mains network to high pressure by 2028, you can follow our progress on our Completed Projects page.